-You can find more information about Extended Events on the web at SQL Server Extended Events.
+You can find more information about Extended Events at:

 Extended Events is a light weight performance monitoring system that uses very few performance resources.
 Extended Events provides two graphical user interfaces (New Session Wizard and New Session) to create, modify, display, and analyze your session data.

 SQL Server Extended Events (Extended Events) builds on existing concepts, such as an event or an event consumer, uses concepts from Event Tracing for Windows, and introduces new concepts.

 The following table describes the concepts in Extended Events.

 |SQL Server Extended Events Packages||Describes the Extended Events packages that contain objects that are used for obtaining and processing data when an Extended Events session is running.|

 |SQL Server Extended Events Targets||Describes the event consumers that can receive data during an event session.|

 |SQL Server Extended Events Engine||Describes the engine that implements and manages an Extended Events session.|